-The agency will evaluate its selection process to determine if its requirements unnecessarily screen out a disproportionate number of females, racial/ethnic minorities, or individuals with disabilities.
-The agency will use the Monitoring the Hiring Process form for every hire to track the number of females, racial/ethnic minorities, and individuals with disabilities in each stage of the selection process.
-Directors, managers, and supervisors will work closely with human resources and the Affirmative Action Officer in reviewing the requirements for the position, posting the position, and interviewing and selection to ensure that equal opportunity and affirmative action are carried out.
+The Office will evaluate its selection process to determine if its requirements unnecessarily screen out a disproportionate number of females, racial/ethnic minorities, or individuals with disabilities.
+The Office will use the "Monitoring the Hiring Process" form for every hire to track the number of females, racial/ethnic minorities, and individuals with disabilities in each stage of the selection process.
+Directors, managers, and supervisors will work closely with human resources in reviewing the requirements for the position, posting the position, and interviewing and selection to ensure that equal opportunity are carried out.
 Directors, managers, and supervisors must document their hiring decisions and equal opportunity professionals will review for bias.